SCIVIS: About Us!

 Jim Allan

-Jim Allan is the Accessibility Coordinator the Texas School for the Blind and Visually Impaired.
-He was the webmaster at the school for 20 years.
-Jim was an itinerant TVI in public schools for 10 years and an assistive technology specialist for 10 years.
-He has worked in the field of assistive technology and accessible information access for more than 40 years.
-Jim is committed to accessible web design; and, the development of accessible multimedia textbooks, online-learning materials, and assessment.
+Jim Allan,retired from the Texas School for the Blind and Visually Impaired in January 2025, after 37 years.
+His roles at the school included Accessibility Coordinator, webmaster, assistive technology coordinator, assistive echnology specialist, and teacher.
+Jim was an itinerant TVI in public schools for 10 years.
+He has worked in the fields visuall impairment and assistive technology and accessible information access for more than 45 years.

 Jim was an Invited Expert for the World Wide Web Consortium’s-Web Accessibility Initiative (W3C - WAI).
 His former roles in the WAI include: Chair of the User Agent Working Group that developed browser accessibility guidelines, Facilitator for the Low Vision Task Force, and member/contributor to many other working groups.
 He attended the University of Texas and has a PhD in Special Education.